-A distributor must also support their GA claims with a description of their settlement process with the IESO or host distributor.
-It must specify the GA rate it uses when billing its customers (1st estimate, 2nd estimate or actual) for each rate class, itemize its process for providing consumption estimates to the IESO, and describe the true-up process to reconcile estimates of RPP and non-RPP consumption once actuals are known.
+A distributor must support their GA claims with a description of their settlement process with the IESO or host distributor.
+This description is only required to be submitted if an aspect of the description has changed since previously filed or has not been previously filed in an application.
+It must specify the GA prices it uses to bill (and record unbilled entries) to its various customer classes (i.e.1st estimate, 2nd estimate or actual), and explain its process for providing consumption estimates to the IESO as part of Its RPP settlement process, and describe the RPP settlement process used to true up estimated amounts to actual amounts.
 The description should detail the distributor's method for estimating RPP and non-RPP consumption, as well as its treatment of embedded generation or any embedded distribution customers.
 Distributors are reminded that they are expected to use accrual accounting.